wechaty/openapi/README.md

 ## UNDER CONSTRUCTION

-This repo is working in process.
+This repo is working in the process.
-We hope we can finish an alpha version in April, and be ready to Beta on May!
+We hope we can finish an alpha version in April, and be ready to Beta in May!

 Issues & PRs are welcome, thank you very much for your attention.